Andy0903/MAU---Platformer/README.md

 # MAU---Platformer
-My own old assignment simplified for demonstration purposes for classes.
+My own old assignment for demonstration purposes for classes.